 This means that your DNA will be compared to the people who currently live in those geographic areas, and whose families have been there for hopefully a few hundred years – if not longer.

 Is this a perfect method?
 No, but it’s a good way to get a general idea about where your ancestors were from.
-Genealogical DNA tests can typically only reach back 300-500 years in time, for the most part.
+Genealogical DNA tests can tell you a lot about your ancestry going back 300-500 years in time, for the most part.
+They can also tell you a little bit about your ancestry going even further back.
 This is why comparing your DNA to those whose families have stayed in a particular area for a long time is a fairly accurate way to perform the estimate.

 There is one really, really important thing to know about this estimate, however.
 Each child inherits 50% of their DNA from each parent.
 That means that 50% of their parents’ DNA does NOT get passed down to the child.
 This can mean that a child of a 100% Eastern European person will only show 50% Eastern European DNA, and their grandchild will only show 25%, and their great-grandchild 12.5% – in a perfect scenario.